 Brandeis in Siena is a two-course, five and a half week, intensive summer program combining Studio Art and Art History in Siena, Italy.
 Led by Fine Arts Professors Joseph Wardwell and Jonathan Unglaub in alternate years, students will take FA 28a Painting Siena and FA 45a Early Renaissance Art in Tuscany from the Age of Dante to the Medici in collaboration with our academic partner, the Siena Art Institute.
 See Renaissance artwork up close in museums and cathedrals, and be inspired by the Tuscan landscape just as so many artists were before you.
 This program fulfills the Creative Arts requirement and you do not need to be an Art major or minor to participate!

 Brandeis in Copenhagen is a program for Economics students to earn credit with Brandeis Economics faculty and local faculty in Copenhagen, Denmark.
-View the summer course information on the Brandeis in Siena page.
+View the summer course information on the Brandeis in Copenhagen page.
 This two-course program is taught over five and a half weeks in collaboration with DIS Study abroad.
 Note that certain prerequisites apply.